open-wc/open-wc/docs/blog/testing-web-components-with-web-test-runner/index.md

 Finished running tests in 9s, all tests passed! 🎉
 ```

 So, we've got a pretty minimal web component and four passing tests.
-Let's dig in a little further to see what have we gotten for a trouble and what is actually under test by default here.
+Let's dig in a little further to see what have we gotten for our trouble and what is actually under test by default here.

 ## The `<testing-components>` element